murraycadzow/obss2020-wrangling-genomics/index.md

 root: .
 ---

+>
+> **This is a derivative of [https://datacarpentry.org/wrangling-genomics/](https://datacarpentry.org/wrangling-genomics/)**
+>
+> The main changes are:
+> - The inclusion of the Introduction to Git from Software Carpentry - this content too has been modified
+> - Making the content specific to running on NeSI, rather than AWS

 A lot of genomics analysis is done using command-line tools for three reasons:
 1) you will often be working with a large number of files, and working through the command-line rather than through a graphical user interface (GUI) allows you to automate repetitive tasks,